The Spandrels of San Marco and the Panglossian Paradigm

 "The Spandrels of San Marco and the Panglossian Paradigm: A Critique of the Adaptationist Programme", also known as the "Spandrels paper", is a paper by evolutionary biologists Stephen Jay Gould and Richard Lewontin, originally published in the Proceedings of the Royal Society B: Biological Sciences in 1979.
 The paper criticizes the adaptationist school of thought that was prevalent in evolutionary biology at the time using two metaphors: that of the spandrels in St Mark's Basilica, a cathedral in Venice, Italy, and that of the fictional character "Pangloss" in Voltaire's novella Candide.
 The paper was the first to use the architectural term "spandrel" in a biological context; the term "spandrel" has since gained currency in biology to refer to byproducts of adaptation.

 Background

 "Spandrels" was originally written in 1978, and that year Gould delivered it as a talk to the Royal Society.
 Gould had visited St. Mark's Cathedral shortly before he wrote the paper.
 The published paper lists both Gould and Lewontin as authors.
-However, in a 2015 interview, Lewontin said that Gould wrote the majority of the paper, and that he himself had made only "a lesser contribution" to it.
+However, in a 2015 interview, Lewontin said that Gould wrote the majority of the paper, and that he had made only "a lesser contribution" to it.